goutham80808/cliamp/docs/youtube-music.md

 - Playlists containing music content (auto-classified by video category)

 **YouTube** shows:
-- **Liked Videos** — your liked videos (YouTube's special `LL` playlist)
+- **Liked Videos**: your liked videos (YouTube's special `LL` playlist)
 - Playlists containing non-music content

 Classification is determined by sampling a video from each playlist and checking its YouTube category.
 Results are cached at `~/.config/cliamp/ytmusic_classification.json`.
 Delete this file to reclassify.

 ## Troubleshooting

-- **"OAuth failed"** — Make sure your Google Cloud project has YouTube Data API v3 enabled and your OAuth client type is "Desktop app".
+- **"OAuth failed"**: Make sure your Google Cloud project has YouTube Data API v3 enabled and your OAuth client type is "Desktop app".
-- **"Access blocked"** — While your app is in "Testing" status, only test users you've added can sign in.
+- **"Access blocked"**: While your app is in "Testing" status, only test users you've added can sign in.
 Add your Google account as a test user in the OAuth consent screen settings.
-- **Playlist not showing** — Only playlists in your library are listed.
+- **Playlist not showing**: Only playlists in your library are listed.
 Save/follow a playlist in YouTube Music for it to appear.
-- **Re-authenticate** — Delete `~/.config/cliamp/ytmusic_credentials.json` and restart cliamp to trigger a fresh login.
+- **Re-authenticate**: Delete `~/.config/cliamp/ytmusic_credentials.json` and restart cliamp to trigger a fresh login.
-- **Private/deleted videos** — These are automatically skipped when loading a playlist.
+- **Private/deleted videos**: These are automatically skipped when loading a playlist.

 ## Requirements

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed and on your PATH (for audio playback)
 - A Google Cloud project with YouTube Data API v3 enabled
-- No Spotify Premium or other paid subscription required — YouTube Music free tier works
+- No Spotify Premium or other paid subscription required.
+YouTube Music free tier works